Status: production‑ready architecture and pilot for a local services marketplace that was later shelved for business reasons (not live today).

 3. SQL Validate Prisma filters by location/hours

-Result: Users get relevant results from messy queries, while your team keeps strict control over filters, joins, and analytics.
+Result: In an early pilot, we validated that users got relevant results from messy queries, while the internal tooling kept strict control over filters, joins, and analytics.

 Efficiency Strategy